Big Lemon & Paeroa bottle: History

 The statue began as a replica space rocket in 1967 for Paeroa's Christmas promotion, which was inspired by Moon landings of the same year.
 It had the motto "Paeroa rockets into Christmas".
 It was made with three concrete troughs, a cone on the top, and three fins on the bottom.
 The statue had room in the middle for an "announcer's box" for reading out daily Christmas specials.
 It was 6 m high and had a diameter of 1.3 m.
 Its materials were used to build the Lemon & Paeroa bottle in Christmas of 1968 by the owners of the Paeroa spring at the time.
 The statue was later dismantled after the end of the holiday season because it became a traffic hazard.
 However, one of the builders of the bottle has claimed that the Lemon & Paeroa statue did not start out as a rocket.
 It was later placed again in 1969 in its original location and made permanent by Schweppes, who owned the beverage brand at the time.
 In the 1990s the statue featured in an L&P television advertisement with the song "Counting the Beat" from the Swingers.
 On 12 November 2002, the statue was moved from State Highway 2 to its current position in the Ohinemuri Reserve; about 100 residents watched the move, and it took 40 minutes.
 A park was later built by the council around the statue.
 In 2018, when the bottle's fiftieth birthday was celebrated, a yellow bow was placed on the statue.
 In 2020 there were proposals to move the statue closer to the centre of town.

 In 2013, after Lemon & Paeroa partnered with Whittaker's to make an L&P chocolate, a Whittaker's delivery van was placed next to the statue to make it appear as if the van had crashed into it.
-Chief executive of the council, Langley Cavers, ordered that Whittaker's pay for damage of the crash.
+Chief executive of the council, Langley Cavers, ordered that Whittaker's pay for damage caused by the crash.
 It was reported that the mayor and council knew about the campaign and were told by Whittaker's to "play dumb".

 In 2023, the statue was painted white so that it could be repainted after weathering, and have a graffiti guard.
 In 2024 the bottle was surrounded in a yellow wrap with the text "Warning: freezing in progress" to mark the launch of the limited edition L&P frozen at McDonald's.

+In April 2026, Coca Cola, the manufacturer of Lemon & Paeroa, announced that it was switching from brown bottles to clear ones because they are easier to recycle.
+The company said that the Big Bottle would temporarily be re-skinned as half brown, half clear.